Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 This article also provides a real-world look into why hitchhiking is not as dangerous as it’s made out to be and what the real dangers are.

-So if your risk-taking allows for hitchhiking anywhere, then doing it in New Zealand should not worry you more.
+So if your risk profile allows for hitchhiking anywhere, then doing it in New Zealand should not worry you more.

 Quick Tips about Hitchhiking